Work

 11/2003 – 6/2007

 As Head of Instruction: Provided strategic leadership and direction for the planning, development, and management of the Library’s instruction program.
-Responsible for all library instruction including credit- bearing courses, guest speaker library sessions, and online tutorials.
+Responsible for library instruction including credit-bearing courses and online tutorials.
 Planned and offered ongoing professional development for library instructors across the main campus.
 Administered LIB100/200 program.
 Led efforts to assess learning and provide consistency for library courses.
 Promoted academic benefit of courses to larger University community.
 Provided reference services, managed monograph budget, and as served as liaison to Philosophy, Women and Gender Studies, and the Teaching and Learning Center.

 As Instructional Design Librarian: Introduced instructional design to campus as the sole instructional designer at the University.
 Forecasted emerging technology scenarios and adapted Library services as needed.
 Developed, contributed to, and provided services through technology and digital scholarship pilots.
 Consulted on the introduction of open access and digital humanities.
 Provided regular reference services.
 Taught credit-bearing information literacy courses.
-Coordinated between technology and reference units in the library.
 Managed monograph budget and liaised with Women’s and Gender Studies, Philosophy, and Teaching and Learning Center.

-• Developed and taught the first online undergraduate course at Wake Forest University.
+• Developed and taught the first online LIB100 course at Wake Forest University.

-• Introduced Instructional Design to the campus community, advocated for additional staff support for this work, partnered with the Director of the Teaching and Learning Center to select the appropriate person for the role, and worked closely with successful candidates so that they could learn campus culture and establish the Teaching and Learning Center as the place to get Instructional Design support.
+• Introduced Instructional Design to the campus community, advocated for additional staff support for this work, partnered with the Director of the Teaching and Learning Center to hire for the role, and worked closely with successful candidates so that they could learn campus culture and establish the Teaching and Learning Center as the center of Instructional Design support.

 • Created, proposed, and implemented the Library’s first social media strategic plan with Library’s Web Services Librarian.